abhaykalsi1/Portfolio/README.md

 Hi there!
-This site is made using:
+This site was made using:
 — Sveltekit
 — Tailwind CSS
 — Vercel (deployment/hosting)